 The study for the AP driver mutations were found in 99% of patients and 50% were sensitive to drugs (inhibitors of CDK4 / 6) are already in clinical trials for breast cancer.
 This means that in clinical trials phase II / III for the treatment of esophageal cancer can be implemented within one or two years.

-Interestingly, women were more KRAS mutations than in men.
+Interestingly, women were more mutations in the KRAS, than men.
 These mutations are frequently observed in other types of cancer, but are rarely found in esophageal cancer.
 This may indicate a different subtype of the disease in women and suggest that they may have a different outlook or be eligible for other types of treatment.

-Professor Rebecca Fitzgerald, a scholar and a leading cancer researcher in the UK, working in the field of cancer research, said: "This research may shift completely paradigm of patients with esophageal cancer the same chemotherapy, which, as we know, does not always work in a more targeted treatment based on the individual needs of cancer patient. "
+Professor Rebecca Fitzgerald, a scholar and a leading cancer researcher in the UK, working in the field of cancer research, said: "This study could completely shift the paradigm of patients with cancer of the esophagus of the same chemotherapy, which, as we know, does not always work in a more targeted treatment based on individual characteristics of the patient's cancer. "

-"This study may also provide better options for older patients who have more chance of developing cancer of the esophagus, and which are often not suited to current treatment options."
+"This study may also provide better options for older patients who have a greater chance of getting cancer of the esophagus, and are often not suited to current treatment options."

 Only about 12% of patients undergoing esophageal cancer for 10 years or more.
 This is partly due to the late diagnosis because the symptoms often do not appear until the cancer is not progressing, and partly due to the limited treatment options.
 Scientists have found that more and more people fall ill with the AP in several Western European countries, including the UK - risk factors include obesity and smoking.